andreabonvini/Notes/MachineLearningRestelli/MachineLearningRestelli.md

 `manca la parte che trovi su PMDS`

 ***Deﬁne the VC dimension and describe the importance and usefulness of VC dimension in machine learning.
 Deﬁne the VC dimension of a hypothesis space.
-What is the VC dimension of a linear classiﬁers?***
+What is the VC dimension of a linear classiﬁer?***

-( *Andrea Bonvini*)

 - We are always talking about *Classification*.